KeyboardKit/KeyboardKit/README.md

 Welcome to `KeyboardKit` - a Swift library that helps you create custom keyboard extensions for iOS.
-It supports a wide range of keyboard actions, which lets you create rich keyboards with text inputs, emojis, system actions...and even images.
+It supports a wide range of keyboard actions, which lets you create keyboards with text inputs, emojis, system actions and custom images.

 <p align="center">
     <img src ="Resources/Demo.gif" />